Penalty area

 Within the penalty area is another smaller rectangular area called the goal area (colloquially the "six-yard box"), which is delimited by two lines starting on the goal-line 6 yd from the goalposts and extending 6 yd into the pitch from the goal-line, and the line joining these.
 Goal kicks and any free kick by the defending team may be taken from anywhere in this area.
 Indirect free kicks awarded to the attacking team within the goal area are taken from the point on the line parallel to the goal line (the "six-yard line") nearest where the infringement occurred; they cannot be taken any closer to the goal line.
 Similarly drop-balls that would otherwise occur closer to the goal line are taken on this line.

-Previously, penalty areas extended the width of the field, but were reduced to their current dimensions in 1901.
+Previously, penalty areas extended across the full width of the field; they were reduced to their current dimensions in 1901.